BazookaMusic/RcuPlus/README.md

 ## What is provided

 A urcu_read_lock primitive and the appropriate urcu_synchronize call, all wrapped nicely in a cozy C++ interface.
+It allows writer threads to wait for previous reader threads to finish before continuing the execution.

 ## Requirements
  C++11 or newer.
 Makefile assumes gcc compiler, but clang also compiles properly.